Open 4Culture

 You

-• Individuals must be at least 18 years old, and a resident of King County from when you apply through completion of your project.
+- Individuals must be at least 18 years old and a resident of King County from when you apply through the end of your project.

-• 4Culture staff, Board, and Arts Advisory Committee members are not eligible to apply.
+- 4Culture staff, Board, or Arts Advisory Committee members.

-Apply as a group if you represent a collaborative group, a grassroots or non-profit organization, municipality, or business that creates Arts, Heritage, and/or Historic Preservation projects.
+Apply as a group if you represent an arts group, a grassroots or non-profit organization, municipality, Tribal government, or business that creates arts, heritage, or historic preservation projects.
+The panel will assess your group’s contribution to your project and work samples.

-• Groups must be based in King County with a core mission dedicated to Arts, Heritage, or Historic Preservation.
-If your group is not, you must have a formal partnership with an artist, or heritage or preservation practitioner.
+- Groups must be based in King County with a core mission dedicated to Arts, Heritage, or Historic Preservation.
+If your group is not, you must have a formal partnership with an artist, heritage professional, or preservationist.

 Seattle’s Communities of Opportunity